ueberdosis/tiptap/docs/api/editor.md

 ```

 ### enablePasteRules
-By default, tiptap enables all [paste rules](/guide/custom-extensions/#paste-rules).
+By default, Tiptap enables all [paste rules](/guide/custom-extensions/#paste-rules).
 With `enablePasteRules` you can disable that.

 ```js
 import { Editor } from '@tiptap/core'